 THE PIONEER SHIRAZ

-In 1969, after a considerable search, the Taylors family found a promising 178-hectare site by the Wakefield River in the Clare Valley.
-They were certain the soil – red brown loam over limestone (now called terra rossa) – would prove conducive to crafting wines of the highest quality.
-The contrast of warm days and cool nights in the Clare would be equally beneficial – helping the grapes ripen in the day, and allowing the vines to rest at night.TERROIR & VINTAGE NOTES
+In 1969, after a considerable search, the Taylor family found a promising 178-hectare site by the Wakefield River in the Clare Valley.
+They were certain the soil – Terra Rossa (red loam over limestone) – would prove conducive to crafting wines of the highest quality.
+The contrast of warm days and cool nights in the Clare Valley would be equally beneficial – helping the grapes ripen in the day and allowing the vines to rest at night.

 A vibrant, mid-dense purple crimson with a deep, black cherry-skin core.
 This wine is generous and rounded at first with juicy, deep berry compote fruits then yielding to a tightly woven frame of firm yet generous tannins.
-There are alluring, coconutty oak and fine dark chocolate characters, with a deep, soft centre of ripe berry fruits.
+There are alluring, coconutty oak and fine dark chocolate characters, with a deep, soft center of ripe berry fruits.
 Elegant acids and light, long tannins carry the palate to deliver a lingering finish.